sgolovine/fav.sh/code/README.md

 ## Scripts

-`start:ext` - Starts the bundler and builds the app to run as an extension
+`bundle` - Starts the bundler and builds the app to run as an extension

-`start:web` - Starts the bundler and builds the app to run as a web app

 `start:firefox` - Will load the `dist` folder into Firefox as an extension (to build a `dist` folder, run `start:ext`)